 After all that driving and exploring you’re sure to be hungry, so grab some food in the highly recommended (and quirky) Alice May on Cron Street in town.
 This is more of a fancier, sit-down type of place, but the history behind the owner’s family is super interesting and you’re sure to read all about it on the walls of the restaurant.

 If you love craft beer and pub food go to Snakebite Brewery, it’s my favorite place to go for a hearty meal and delicious beer.
 The Thai food here is seriously delicious!
 They also have a patio that is out on the main street in town, so it’s a fun place to sit in the sun on a warm day and people-watch.

 Where to Stay in Franz Josef

-If you’re a luxury traveler the Te Waonui Forest Retreat is pure happiness.
-The entire retreat is surrounded by lush forest and from your balcony, you’ll be able to hear the sound of nature.
-Rooms are also large and well decorated.
-It’s the perfect place to enjoy the beautiful west coast – if you can afford the hefty price tag that is!
+If you’re a luxury traveler, the Te Waonui Forest Retreat is pure bliss!
+The entire retreat is surrounded by lush forest, and you’ll be able to hear the sounds of nature right from your balcony.
+Rooms are also large and well decorated, and you’ll also have access to their state-of-the-art spa during your stay, offering massages, facials, and more.

 Related Read: Another epic road trip is the journey from Christchurch to Dunedin – read all about it!

 Renting a Car, Campervan, or Motorhome in New Zealand